 Circumcision is a surgical procedure to remove the foreskin of the penis.
-Up until the early 1970s the procedure was routinely carried out for newborn boys, usually within a few days after birth.
-Today it is estimated that around 10% of male babies in New Zealand are circumcised, mostly for social, cultural or religious reasons.
+Up until the early 1970s the procedure was routinely carried out for new-born boys, usually within a few days after birth.
+Today, the procedure is performed less commonly in New Zealand (estimated at less than 10% of boys), mostly for social, cultural or religious reasons.

 To reduce the risks and discomfort to the child, circumcision is usually performed under a general anaesthetic after about six months of age.

 A typical surgical technique involves making an incision around the area of the foreskin where it joins the skin that covers the shaft of the penis.
 The foreskin is then carefully pulled away from the tip of the penis and is cut away down to the level of the initial incision.
 The skin covering the shaft of the penis is then sewn back underneath the head of the penis.

 Another technique for circumcising young babies is the attachment of a plastic ring under the foreskin.
 This is tied into place and works by restricting blood flow to the foreskin.
 The ring and the foreskin fall off after a few days.
 This technique is performed using a local anaesthetic.

 The penis may have a dressing applied after the operation.
 It is important to keep the area clean and an antibiotic cream may be prescribed in order to prevent infection.
 Pain relief medication such as paracetamol and/or anaesthetic ointments may be used for any pain and discomfort after the operation.